elugens/hello-javascript/docs/additional-questions/network-requests/fetch-download-progress.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> In JavaScript, we can use the fetch method to track download progress.
-It should be noted, there is currently no way for fetch to track upload progress.
+We should note that there is currently no way for fetch to track upload progress.
 For that purpose, we should use the XMLHttpRequest.
 To track download progress, we can use response.body property.
-It is ReadableStream – a special object that provides body chunk-by-chunk, as it comes.
-Readable streams are described in the Streams API specification.
-Unlike response.text(), response.json() and other methods, response.body gives full control over the reading process, and we can count how much is consumed at any moment.
+It is ReadableStream – a special object that provides body chunk-by-chunk as it comes.
+Readable streams get described in the Streams API specification standard.
+Unlike response.text(), response.json() and other methods, response.body gives control over the reading process, and we can count how much gets consumed at any moment.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />